Next Competition

 • Registration Fee

-Included in the registration fee is a participation memorabilia, food and drinks during the race, a post race meal and free admission to the swimming pool at Hveragerði.
+Included in the registration fee is a participation memorabilia, food and drinks during the race, a post race meal, access to a nurse and free admission to the swimming pool at Hveragerði.

 • Documents